drpetersonfernandes/BatchConvertIsoToXiso/ReadMe.md

 ## Overview

-Batch Convert ISO to XISO is a Windows application, that provides a user-friendly interface for:
+Batch Convert ISO to XISO is a Windows application that provides a user-friendly interface for:
 1. Converting multiple Xbox ISO files to the XISO format.
 2. Testing the integrity of Xbox ISO files.

 It leverages the functionality of the `extract-xiso` command-line tool for both conversion and testing.
-For conversions, it uses the SevenZipExtractor library to handle ISOs packaged within common archive formats (ZIP, 7Z, RAR), providing a streamlined batch processing experience.
+For conversions, it uses the SevenZipExtractor library to handle ISOs packaged within common archive formats (ZIP, 7Z, RAR), and `bchunk.exe` for CUE/BIN disc images, providing a streamlined batch processing experience.
 The application features real-time progress tracking, detailed summary statistics, and disk write speed monitoring.

 ## Features